 Analysis cookies:

-They allow the number of users to be quantified and thus perform statistical measurements and analyses of how users use the Website.
-To do this, we analyse your browsing on our Website in order to improve the range of products or services we offer you.
+They allow the number of users to be quantified and thus carry out the measurement and statistical analysis of the use made by users of the Website.
+To do this, your navigation on our Website is analyzed in order to improve the offer of products or services that we offer.

 Preference or personalization cookies: